What is tire rotation?

 Tire rotation is simply changing the position of the tires on the car.
 For example, taking the front tires and putting them on the rear, then taking the rear tires and putting them on the front.
 Manufactures or car owners may prefer a different rotation pattern.
 Usually tire manufacturers will publish their preferred method, which may not be the same as what your vehicle manufacturer recommends, both of which may be different from the rotation pattern your mechanic wants to use.
 The truth is it doesn’t make a lot of difference which way you rotate the tires, so long as each tire spends equal time on the front of the car and the rear of the car.
 Some older and cheaper tires do not do well when rotated side to side, so if in doubt, it’s a safe bet to just rotate front to rear without crossing side to side.

 How often should I rotate tires?

 Most mechanics recommend tire rotation somewhere between every 5,000 miles and 7,500 miles.

 Why should I rotate my tires?

-Tires should be rotated to increase the life of the tire, prevent irregular wear, and to allow all four tires to wear out at the same time so they can be replaced with a matching set.
+We recommend tire rotation because it will increase the life of the tire, prevent irregular wear, and to allow all four tires to wear out at the same time so they can be replaced with a matching set.